Random act of kindness sparks 2-day 'pay it forward' chain at Dairy Queen

 The multi-day chain began during the lunch rush on Thursday, Dec.
 3 at a Dairy Queen in Brainerd, Minnesota when a drive-thru customer offered to pay for the next car's meal.
 That customer in turn paid for the driver behind them and the cycle continued.

-"Sometimes it goes on for a couple of cars, sometimes it doesn't, but it just kept going and going," Molly Wooten, Assistant Manager of Brainerd Dairy Queen said.
+"Sometimes it goes on for a couple of cars, sometimes it doesn't, but it just kept going and going," said Molly Wooten, assistant manager of Brainerd Dairy Queen.

+SEE ALSO: Ohio customer leaves $3K tip for single beer on day restaurant closed for winter due to COVID-19

 A total of 900 customers participated in the act of kindness that lasted until the evening of Saturday, Dec.
 5. More than $10,000 worth of food was paid forward.